space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 ### Adding a new remote

-This method kinda sucks because it takes a while but if you want to check out someone else's fork of the game and their branches it's pretty nice.
+This method is somewhat poor because it takes a while but if you want to check out someone else's fork of the game and their branches it's pretty nice.

 Not actually that hard but its confusing if you don't know Git very well.
 Set up a remote to the user's remote repository, fetch their branches, and then checkout their branch: